anthonymartin/myelastic/README.md

 ### Mapping

-You'll find sometimes you need to explicitly define your mappings for the elastic search indexes.
-You can define those in your configuration like this:
+You'll sometimes find you need to explicitly define your elasticsearch index mappings.
+You can define those in your configuration:

 ```javascript
 const config = {